 If you have learned the above chords properly, it’s time to take your rhythm guitar playing to the next level.
 For this, you can –

 - Take lessons from a professional guitar teacher.
 It will be best if you can get yourself to a music school or local teacher.

-- Another thing you can do is to record your music when you can play some sort of music.
+- Another thing you can do is to record your music when you can play some music.
 Play it over and note down the mistakes.
 Improve where it is necessary.

-- Focus on the little things and make the necessary steps to improve them.
+- Please focus on the little things and take the necessary steps to improve them.
 Identify these things, analyze them and practice them over and over again.

 - Finally, the most important thing is passion and emotion for it.
-Take it from the core of your heart and you will surely do noticeable change the way you play rhythm guitar.
+Take it from the core of your heart, and you will surely make a noticeable change in the way you play rhythm guitar.

 I hope this article was helpful for you to start your journey of rhythm guitar.
-My final suggestion will be, start as soon as you can when you are at the peak of your motivation and never stop in the halfway.
+My final suggestion will be to start as soon as you can when you are at the peak of your motivation and never stop halfway.